-We currently market nine testing products under our AVISE[®] brand, which we are leveraging to establish partnerships with leading pharmaceutical companies.
-In December 2018, we entered into a co-promotion agreement with Janssen Biotech, Inc., or the Janssen agreement, to exclusively promote SIMPONI[®] (golimumab), a subcutaneous, once-per-month, anti-tumor necrosis factor, or anti-TNF, biologic prescribed in combination with methotrexate, in the United States for the treatment of adult patients with moderate to severe RA and for other indicated rheumatic diseases.
-Combined U.S. sales of SIMPONI[®] and SIMPONI ARIA[®], an intravenous formulation, were approximately \$1.0 billion in 2018, of which we estimate approximately 50% was from sales of SIMPONI[®].
-We began direct promotion of SIMPONI[®] in January 2019 and are in the process of expanding our salesforce from 31 representatives as of December 31, 2018 to up to 60 representatives by the end of the second quarter of 2019 to support these promotion efforts.
-Unlike many diagnostic salesforce sthat are trained only to understand the comparative benefits of their tests, the specialized backgrounds of our salesforce coupled with our comprehensive training enables our sales representatives to interpret results from our de-identified patient test reports and provide unique insights in a highly tailored discussion with rheumatologists.
-We therefore believe our strategy of integrating the promotion efforts to contribute incremental revenue in 2019 with our quarterly tiered promotion fee based on the incremental increase in total prescribed units above a predetermined average baseline of approximately 29,000 prescribed units per quarter.
+We currently market nine testing products under our AVISE® brand, which we are leveraging to establish partnerships with leading pharmaceutical companies.
+In December 2018, we entered into a co-promotion agreement with Janssen Biotech, Inc., or the Janssen agreement, to exclusively promote SIMPONI® (golimumab), a subcutaneous, once-per-month, anti-tumor necrosis factor, or anti-TNF, biologic prescribed in combination with methotrexate, in the United States for the treatment of adult patients with moderate to severe RA and for other indicated rheumatic diseases.
+Combined U.S. sales of SIMPONI® and SIMPONI ARIA®, an intravenous formulation, were approximately \$1.0 billion in 2018, of which we estimate approximately 50% was from sales of SIMPONI®.
+We began direct promotion of SIMPONI® in January 2019 and expanded our salesforce from 31 representatives as of December 31, 2018 to 55 representatives in August 2019 to support these promotion efforts.
+Unlike many diagnostic salesforces that are trained only to understand the comparative benefits of their tests, the specialized backgrounds of our salesforce coupled with our comprehensive training enables our sales representatives to interpret results from our de-identified patient test reports and provide unique insights in a highly tailored discussion with rheumatologists.
+We therefore believe our strategy of integrating the promotion of testing products and therapeutics uniquely positions us to expand SIMPONI®'s U.S. market share.
+We expect our SIMPONI® promotion efforts to contribute incremental revenue in 2019 with our quarterly tiered promotion fee based on the incremental increase in total prescribed units above a predetermined average baseline of approximately 29,000 prescribed units per quarter.